Zachary Taylor: Initial commissions

-On May 3, 1808, Taylor joined the U.S. Army, receiving a commission from President Thomas Jefferson as a first lieutenant of the Kentuckian Seventh Infantry Regiment.
+After serving briefly in the Kentucky militia in 1806, Taylor joined the U.S. Army on May 3, 1808, receiving a commission from President Thomas Jefferson as a first lieutenant of the Kentuckian Seventh Infantry Regiment.
 He was among the new officers Congress commissioned in response to the Chesapeake–Leopard affair, in which the crew of a British Royal Navy warship had boarded a United States Navy frigate, sparking calls for war.
 Taylor spent much of 1809 in the dilapidated camps of New Orleans and nearby Terre aux Boeufs, in the Territory of Orleans.
 Under James Wilkinson's command, the soldiers at Terre aux Boeufs suffered greatly from disease and lack of supplies, and Taylor was given an extended leave, returning to Louisville to recover.

+After recovering, Taylor travelled south to join his regiment, but learned that there was no assignment for him, and thus waited in Louisville.
 Taylor was promoted to captain in November 1810.
-His army duties were limited at this time, and he attended to his personal finances.
-Over the next several years, he began to purchase a good deal of bank stock in Louisville.
-He also bought a plantation in Louisville, as well as the Cypress Grove Plantation in Jefferson County, Mississippi Territory.
-These acquisitions included slaves, rising in number to more than 200.

-In July 1811 he was called to the Indiana Territory, where he assumed control of Fort Knox after the commandant fled.
-In a few weeks, he was able to restore order in the garrison, for which he was lauded by Governor William Henry Harrison.
-Taylor was temporarily called to Washington to testify for Wilkinson as a witness in a court-martial, and so did not take part in the November 1811 Battle of Tippecanoe against the forces of Tecumseh, a Shawnee chief.
+In July 1811 he was called to the Indiana Territory, where he joined General William Henry Harrison, governor of the Indiana Territory, and on July 10, he assumed control of Fort Knox after the commandant fled.
+Taylor quickly wrote to Secretary of War William Eustis, explaining the lack of clothing and supplies at the fort.
+Within a few weeks, he had restored order in the garrison, for which he was lauded by Governor Harrison.
+Taylor was temporarily called to Washington, D.C., to testify for Wilkinson as a witness in a court-martial, and so did not take part in the November 1811 Battle of Tippecanoe against the forces of Tecumseh, a Shawnee chief.